 The Receiver, Norman Goodman, testified about his difficult dealings with Etemadfar, who accused him of taking money improperly.
 Goodman described how Etemadfar has acted to hamper Goodman's ability to collect rents from tenants despite the tenants' knowledge of this Court's order requiring payment to the Receiver.
 Goodman stated that he knew about certain tax liens on the property but he had never received the actual tax bill.
 He testified that he charged .04% for basic overhead and less than 5% for his receiver fee for this case.
-He indicated further that his fees to date were \$2,107.1
+He indicated further that his fees to date were \$2,107.2 Since the date of the hearing, the Court has received an interim accounting from the Receiver, which indicates that his fees are now \$2,733.88.

 The Court also questioned Attorney Peter Goselin about his attorney's fees.
-He estimated that he had not been compensated for 30 hours of work, which amount did not include the time taken to compensate him for the December 15, 2015 hearing.
+He estimated that he had not been compensated for 30 hours of work, which amount did not include compensation for the December 15, 2015 hearing.
 He also stated that he charged a rate of \$375 an hour.
 After the hearing, Attorney Goselin submitted records of his attorney fees and costs, which reflect that he worked a total of 32.30 hours from October 9, 2014, through December 15, 2015.
-The records also document his incurrence of \$25 in costs associated with his representation at the hearings on contempt.
+The records also document his incurrence of \$25 in costs he incurred in connection with his representation at the hearings on contempt.
 Accordingly, Attorney Goselin requests \$12,137.50.